Ernest Borgnine: 1983–2011: Final appearances

 In 2009, at age 92, he starred as Frank, the main character of Another Harvest Moon, directed by Greg Swartz and also starring Piper Laurie and Anne Meara.
 On October 2, 2010, Borgnine appeared as himself in a sketch with Morgan Freeman on Saturday Night Live.
 On October 15, 2010, he appeared in Red, which was filmed earlier that year.
-In late 2011, Borgnine completed what was his last film, playing Rex Page in The Man Who Shook the Hand of Vicente Fernandez.
+In late 2011, Borgnine completed what would become his last film, playing Rex Page in The Man Who Shook the Hand of Vicente Fernandez.